PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 3. Changing the name of input var in next op inputs list
 4. If next Op is performing in-place computation then we need to updated next op's output as well not to break its in-place computation.
 5. if there are multiple operators after our in-place operator then we need to update all of them (their input vars).
-For example in the following picture:
+Idea is presented in the following picture:

 ![](images/multi-output-inplace.svg)